napari/napari.github.io/applications/cell_tracking.md

 stack = np.asarray([load_image(i) for i in range(NUM_IMAGES)])
 ```

-For each image in the time-lapse sequence, we will now extract the unique track label (`track_id`), centroid and timestamp.
+For each image in the time-lapse sequence, we will now extract the unique track label (`track_id`), centroid and timestamp in order to create the track data we will pass to the `Tracks` layer.
+For more information on the format of the track data, please see the "tracks data" section of the [tracks layer fundamentals tutorial]({{ '/fundamentals/tracks' | relative_url }}).

 ```python
 def regionprops_plus_time(idx):